-Treat one another with courtesy, dignity and respect;

-Reflect on our own held privileges, and promote an inclusive environment that challenges all forms of discrimination, bullying and victimisation;

-Express our opinions in a way which is lawful, protects inclusion, is non-discriminatory, and which protects the University's commitment to Freedom of Speech.
+- Treat one another with courtesy, dignity and respect; - Promote an inclusive environment that challenges all forms of discrimination, bullying and victimisation; - Express our opinions in a way which is lawful and which protects the University's commitment to Freedom of Speech.

-Academic Life: Your Rights
+3. Academic Life: Your Rights